Shreyayadav811/DSA-Practice-Questions/README.md

 # DSA-Practice-Questions

 This repository contains DSA questions solved on leetcode on daily basis.
-The questions are upto date and taken from the practice sheet provided by college.
+The questions are solved upto date and taken from the practice sheet provided by college.

 Topics covered:
 Array to Linked List